bimdata/javascript-api-client/docs/ModelApi.md

 - **Accept**: application/json

-## getSimpleElementsDeprecated
+## getSimpleElements

-> SimpleElement getSimpleElementsDeprecated(cloudPk, ifcPk, projectPk, opts)
+> SimpleElement getSimpleElements(cloudPk, modelPk, projectPk, opts)

 Retrieve all elements of a model with a simple value representation